pika/pika/README.rst

 Pika provides the following adapters
 ------------------------------------

+- AsyncioConnection  - adapter for the Python3 AsyncIO event loop
 - BlockingConnection - enables blocking, synchronous operation on top of library for simple uses
 - LibevConnection    - adapter for use with the libev event loop http://libev.schmorp.de
 - SelectConnection   - fast asynchronous adapter